s-wigg/Rubber-Ducky-Chatbot/README.md

 10. If deploying on AWS, environment variables can be set through the Elastic Beanstalk console instead.
 11. `pip install -r requirements.txt`
 12. `flask run`
 13. Invite Ducky into the channel(s) you designated on the Slack Outgoing Webhooks page.
-Ducky will respond to any message in that channel, so it's recommended to create a separate channel for those
+Ducky will respond to any message in that channel, so it's recommended to create a separate channel for just you and Ducky to talk.

 I recommend using a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that you are running in a clean environment.